PRE-DIABETES – What You Need to Know

 WHAT CAUSES PRE-DIABETES & TYPE 2 DIABETES?

 It’s a combination of genetics and lifestyle that are proposed to be the culprit for this insulin resistance syndrome.
 If you are eating more carbs, sugar, and fructose than the body can handle – this sugar gets converted into fat that starts to clog the liver (contributing to fatty liver disease) and the pancreas (so it can no longer make as much insulin to bring blood sugars down).
-However, we understand there is also a genetic component to this disease that may make you more likely than someone else to develop diabetes, even if they have the same lifestyle as you.
+Again, we understand there is also a genetic component to this disease that may make you more likely than someone else to develop diabetes, even if they have the same lifestyle as you.
 Because of this, you will sometimes see “thin” people that still develop diabetes – although it is more likely that this person has LADA (latent autoimmune diabetes of adult onset).

 AM I AT RISK FOR PRE-DIABETES?